-COMM 339-20E is an advanced video production course that is designed to give students an introduction to the practical considerations of making a documentary film as well as exposure to various types of documentary styles and subject matter.
+COMM 339-20E is an advanced video production course designed to give students an introduction to the practical considerations of making a documentary film as well as exposure to various types of documentary styles and subject matter.

-The course will explore the process from concept through development to production and post-production with the intention of completing two films ranging in length from 3 to 5 minutes.
-Students will produce a 3-5 minute film that will serve to fulfill their Engaged Learning requirement.
-Students will produce a second 3-5 minute film of their choice.
+The course will explore the process from concept through development to production and postproduction with the intention of completing multiply projects ranging in length from 3 to 15minutes.
+Working in teams of three, students will co-produce a 3 - 5 minute segment of a group sourced documentary that will serve to fulfill the Engaged Learning component for this course.
+Working individually, students will produce an additional second 3 - 5 minute film of their choice.
 To complement the process we will critically analyze a variety of documentary films.